 You will get better feedback if you keep your requests focused.
 Ask for feedback on one goal and perhaps no more than two changes to your instruction.
-Keep in mind that students will not benefit from this.
-You're asking them for a favor with the additional feedback.
-Keep the request well-defined and consider their time.
+Because you're asking students for a favor with the additional feedback, keep the request well-defined and respect their time.

 Getting Feedback on Your Feedback

-Instructional designers in the ILI will help you interpret the qualitative feedback on the S-RATEs and help you plan for adjustments to course design or teaching practice.
-Contact the ILI for a consultation request.
+Teaching consultants in the CTL will help you interpret the qualitative feedback on the S-RATEs and help you plan for adjustments to course design or teaching practice.
+Request a consultation.